9 Design Rules For Creating Effective Print Ads: Infographic

 Here are our top 9 rules for creating effective print ads:

-Make Sure Copy is Clean and Concise
+Make Sure Copy is Clear and Concise

-Skilled copywriters know how to communicate your message in a clean and concise matter.
+Skilled copywriters know how to communicate your message in a clean and concise manner.
 Stay away from needlessly ornate language and convoluted sentence structure that is not suitable for most advertising mediums.
 Ensure your ad copy is free of spelling and grammatical errors for a result that is clear and professional.

 Don’t Be Afraid of White Space

 When designing an effective print ad, the graphics and structure are just as important as the copy.
-Many businesses feel they must occupy all white space of an ad with informative text and imaging, but this can feel overwhelming to prospective consumers.
+Many businesses feel they must occupy all of the white space of an ad with informative text and imaging, but this can feel overwhelming to prospective consumers.
 Having a proper white space ratio makes print ads more visually appealing and reader-friendly.

 Use Headlines Effectively

 While print advertising is far less saturated than the digital space, it’s important to use powerful headlines to grab the reader’s attention – persuading them to continue reading.
-Your main title should be simple and short, as you want to peak the curiosity of your target consumers without listing facts about your business.
+Your main title should be simple and short, as you want to pique the curiosity of your target consumers without listing facts about your business.
 Also, if your ad is on the longer side, it might be helpful to use subheadings to break down the information.
 This way it’s more organized and easy to comprehend.

 Simplicity is Key

 You want to avoid choosing fonts or text styles that are overly fancy.
-Most newspapers and magazines tend to follow a specific format – they use plain font, avoiding anything overly serifed, and use black standard size text on a white background.
-While you can be more creative with your titles, stick to something simple for your body text to maintain an ease of reading for your potential customers.
+Most newspapers and magazines tend to follow a specific format – they use a plain font, avoiding anything overly serifed, and use black standard size text on a white background.
+While you can be more creative with your titles, stick to something simple for your body text to maintain ease of reading for your potential customers.